-We bought RCA RCT6773W22B Voyager II 7″ 8GB Tablet 1024 X 600 Resolution 1.4GHz Quad-Core Processor Android 5.0 Lollipop for trips only.
-They are similar to an iPad, powered by android, and far less expensive.
+We bought tablets for trips only.
 A friend told me she rents tablets from her local library and they don’t have an additional charge!
 This is an excellent option if buying them is out of your travel budget.
 If you don’t allow screen and game time for your kids, consider having travel time be your one exception.
 If not, bring even more of their favorite activities, such as markers and paper, books, cheap novelty toys, etc. Post-it notes made their way into our room and became “bricks” that kids stuck to the wall.
 It was only a little bit of a mess to clean up and it kept them entertained for awhile.

 Keep naps on schedule.

 Babywear, go for a car ride, or push a stroller around.
 Car naps are a consistent thing for us and they worked well for our family wedding.
 Allow older children to have some downtime, too.

 Go to the hotel pool.

 If there isn’t a pool or your children don’t enjoy swimming, find local parks and playgrounds.
 Let your kids blow off some steam and say “no” as little as possible during that time.

 Bring a Noise machine

 I used a noise machine app for nighttime and naptime use.
 Download a noise machine app before you leave and learn how to use it.
 I didn’t hear any loud noises coming from outside the room while it was running.

 Wear Your patience pants (or skirt, shorts, shoes, etc)